Titus Andronicus: Critical history

-Director Julie Taymor, who staged a production Off-Broadway in 1994 and directed a film version in 1999, says she was drawn to the play because she found it to be the most "relevant of Shakespeare's plays for the modern era."
-As she believes we live in the most violent period in history, Taymor feels that the play has acquired more relevance for us than it had for the Victorians; "it seems like a play written for today, it reeks of now."
-Jonathan Forman, when he reviewed Taymor's film for the New York Post, agreed and stated: "It is the Shakespeare play for our time, a work of art that speaks directly to the age of Rwanda and Bosnia."
+Director Julie Taymor, who staged a production Off-Broadway in 1994 and directed a film version in 1999, says she was drawn to the play because she found it to be the " relevant of Shakespeare's plays for the modern era".
+As she believes we live in the most violent period in history, Taymor feels that the play has acquired more relevance for us than it had for the Victorians; "it seems like a play written for today, it reeks of now".
+Jonathan Forman, when he reviewed Taymor's film for the New York Post, agreed and stated "It is the Shakespeare play for our time, a work of art that speaks directly to the age of Rwanda and Bosnia."

 Authorship

 Perhaps the most frequently discussed topic in the play's critical history is that of authorship.
 None of the three quarto editions of Titus name the author, which was normal for Elizabethan plays.
 However, Francis Meres does list the play as one of Shakespeare's tragedies in Palladis Tamia in 1598.
 Additionally, John Heminges and Henry Condell felt sure enough of Shakespeare's authorship to include it in the First Folio in 1623.
 As such, with what little available solid evidence suggesting that Shakespeare did indeed write the play, questions of authorship tend to focus on the perceived lack of quality in the writing, and often the play's resemblance to the work of contemporaneous dramatists.

 The first to question Shakespeare's authorship is thought to have been Edward Ravenscroft in 1678, and over the course of the eighteenth century, numerous renowned Shakespeareans followed suit; Nicholas Rowe, Alexander Pope, Lewis Theobald, Samuel Johnson, George Steevens, Edmond Malone, William Guthrie, John Upton, Benjamin Heath, Richard Farmer, John Pinkerton, and John Monck Mason, and in the nineteenth century, William Hazlitt and Samuel Taylor Coleridge.
 All doubted Shakespeare's authorship.
 So strong had the anti-Shakespearean movement become during the eighteenth century that in 1794, Thomas Percy wrote in the introduction to Reliques of Ancient English Poetry, "Shakespeare's memory has been fully vindicated from the charge of writing the play by the best critics."
 Similarly, in 1832, the Globe Illustrated Shakespeare claimed there was universal agreement on the matter due to the un-Shakespearean "barbarity" of the play.

 However, despite the fact that so many Shakespearean scholars believed the play to have been written by someone other than Shakespeare, there were those throughout the eighteenth and nineteenth century who argued against this theory.
 One such scholar was Edward Capell, who, in 1768, said that the play was badly written but asserted that Shakespeare did write it.
 Another major scholar to support Shakespeare's authorship was Charles Knight in 1843.
-Several years later, a number of prominent German Shakespeareans also voiced their belief that Shakespeare wrote the play, including A.W.
-Schlegel and Hermann Ulrici.
+Several years later, a number of prominent German Shakespeareans also voiced their belief that Shakespeare wrote the play, including August Wilhelm Schlegel and Hermann Ulrici.